menu 1

 Leicester Model Railway Group

-Maun Valley Junction is Leicester Model Railway Groups n-gauge exhibition layout originally based around Pleasley near Mansfield - some may recognise The Nags Head Pub on the A617!
-It features a station, a branch line and an industrial area, with working colour light signals and automatic Level Crossing with warning lights.
+Maun Valley Junction is Leicester Model Railway Group's n-gauge exhibition layout originally based around Pleasley near Mansfield - some may recognise The Nags Head Pub on the A617!
+It features a station, a branch line and an industrial area, with working colour light signals and automatic Level Crossing with warning lights!
 It can be run with either DC or DCC control and is capable of automatic DCC running using the EX-RAIL software of a DCC-EX Arduino based Command Station.

-6. Rush Green Colliery
+7. Rush Green Colliery

 Richard Green (Coventry Model Railway Club)